dinde451/jarr.d1/Jarulfs_Guide.md

 relative number used for comparison between different spells and normal arrows, and is not to be confused with walk speed for players and monsters.
 The higher the value, the faster it is.
-For information about the speed of arrows, see chapter 2.2.3.
+For information about the speed of arrows, see CHAPTER_LINK_weapon-speed.

 Blockable: This will tell if a spell is blockable or not.
 In Diablo, you will only block if you have 0% resistance.
 In Hellfire, you will block